 - A solar collector with a non-horizontal orientation (tilt: )will receive solar irradiance from a multitude of reflecting and scattering surfaces, including the beam of the Sun, the refracted solar light from the broad sky, and the reflected light from the ground.

 What to keep in mind:When a collector is oriented horizontally, it does not "see" the ground.
-In fact, per World Meteorological Organization requirements (Ch.
-7: Measurement of Radiation), a pyranometer measuring downwelling (light coming down from the Sun) irradiance must not measure the irradiance from the ground.
+In fact, per World Meteorological Organization requirements, a pyranometer measuring downwelling irradiance (light coming down from the Sun) must not measure the irradiance from the ground.
 This means we are missing a key piece of information with only a GHI measure from a single fixed, horizontal pyranometer.

 When measuring the solar irradiation incident on a surface of interest, we measure the total or Global solar irradiance, which is a sum of the two components: Beam and Diffuse.
 Here, we present an equation for components of irradiance, G (we could have shown components of hourly irradiation in the same way) incident upon a horizontal surface.